 (White Rolesor) Stainless Steel Sky-Dweller ref.
 326934

-You will no doubt notice right away that the stainless steel Sky-Dweller 326934 is currently selling at a significantly higher price on the secondary market than its suggested brand-new retail price.
-This perfectly illustrates how the booming demand for stainless steel Rolex watches (of virtually all kinds) is driving up value on the pre-owned market.
+While most Rolex Sky-Dweller watches trade hands for values in excess of their original retail prices on the open market, this is especially true for the White Rolesor model.
+You will immediately notice that the stainless steel Sky-Dweller ref.
+326934 is currently selling at a significantly higher price on the secondary market than its suggested brand-new retail price.
+This perfectly illustrates how the booming demand for stainless steel Rolex watches (of virtually all kinds) is driving up their resale value.

-Beating away inside the Rolex Sky-Dweller is the Caliber 9001 movement.
-A blue Parachrom hairspring ensures that timekeeping will be affected as little as possible from exposure to magnetic fields.
+Beating away inside the Rolex Sky-Dweller is the in-house Caliber 9001 movement.
+A blue Parachrom hairspring ensures that timekeeping will be affected as little as possible from exposure to magnetic fields and temperature fluctuations.
 The movement is also fitted with Paraflex shock absorbers to guarantee a smooth ride for the escapement as it ticks its way through its ample 72-hour power reserve.

-So what is an annual calendar?
+So what exactly is an annual calendar?
 There are several different types of calendar complications in mechanical watchmaking.
-The simplest and by far the most common are watches that just show the date of the month, and which have to be advanced manually should that month have fewer than 31 days.
+The simplest and by far the most common are watches that just show the date of the month and that have to be advanced manually should that month have fewer than 31 days.
 At the other end of the scale (putting aside moonphase complications for the moment) we have perpetual calendars.
-These are the set-it-and-forget-it models that not only compensate for the differing number of days in a month but also automatically adjust for leap years too, leaving the wearer with nothing to do in order to keep the various calendar functions accurate.
+These are the set-it-and-forget-it models that not only compensate for the differing number of days in a month but also automatically adjust for leap years too, leaving the wearer with nothing to do in order to keep all of the various calendar functions accurate.

 The really fascinating thing about this complication’s integration in the Rolex Sky-Dweller is the setting system used.
 To make things simple, the screw-down crown of the Rolex Sky-Dweller has just one setting position.
-Rotating the Ring Command Bezel unlocks access to the various other functions of the watch, which makes for a remarkably simple setting process, despite the relatively large number of parameters that can be adjusted.
+Rotating the Ring Command Bezel unlocks access to the various other functions of the watch, which makes for a remarkably simple and straightforward setting process, despite the relatively large number of parameters that can be adjusted.
 Additionally, this intuitive system extends beyond the setting instructions and it could not be simpler to read.
-Happily, there are not only 12 hours in a single day, but also 12 months in a year.
-Each month is indicated by a window in the dial located on the periphery of the corresponding hour marker.
+Happily, there are not only 12 hours in a single day, but also 12 months in a year, and each month is conveniently indicated by a window in the dial located on the periphery of the corresponding hour marker.

 For example, when we are in February (the second month) the aperture that sits at the end of the 2 o’clock hour baton is highlighted red (or black).
 For March (the third month) the aperture next to 3 o’clock turns a different color.
 As such, it is incredibly simple to digest the information at a glance.
 This complex functionality and remarkable ease-of-use combine to create one of Rolex’s most intriguing options, which, after a few years of searching for its own strong identity and following among the Rolex community, finally seems to be getting the attention it deserves.

-The Rolex Sky-Dweller can sometimes get a lot of hate.
+The Rolex Sky-Dweller can sometimes get a lot of hate – especially during the years immediately following its launch.
 The watch is busy – less so than a Breitling Navitimer or an IWC Chronograph, but still significantly more information-dense than the typical Rolex watch.
-But here’s the thing — the Rolex Sky-Dweller is by far the most technologically advanced watch in the brand’s arsenal.
-Here are three excellent reasons why you should show a little more love to the future classic that is the Rolex Sky-Dweller.
+However, here’s the thing — the Rolex Sky-Dweller is by far the most technologically advanced watch in the brand’s arsenal, and here are three excellent reasons why you should show a little more love to the future classic that is the Rolex Sky-Dweller.